 Where possible, volunteers can purchase a single supplement (with options for rooming with members of your household).

-On all service programs, team leaders and volunteers are advised of the distance to, contact information of, and procedure for accessing nearby healthcare facilities.
-Additional instruction will be conducted during orientation and provided in volunteer preparation materials.
+Volunteers are advised of the distance to, contact information of, and procedure for accessing nearby healthcare facilities.
+Additional instruction is conducted during orientation and provided in volunteer preparation materials.

-Volunteers will be provided instructions for individual registration with the U.S. Embassy prior to departure from the US.
+Volunteers are provided instructions for individual registration with the U.S. Embassy prior to departure from the US.